 Thinking about these questions will help you to come up with an original idea for your post or article.

-Copywriting requires readable content
+Copywriting requires readable SEO content

 A key requirement for writing high-quality content is to write content that’s easily readable.
 Readability is important both for your audience and for Google.
 After all, not only do people read your articles, but Google does too.

-If your text is well structured and clearly written, readers will understand your message but perhaps more importantly, it will also help Google understand better too.
+If your text is well structured and clearly written, readers will understand your message, but perhaps, more importantly, it will also help Google understand better too.
 If your main message is clearer to Google, your post is far more likely to rank well in the search engines.

 Readability is about many factors, including text structure, sentence length and writing clear paragraphs.
 Read all about the importance of readability in this post.
 For more tips on readability, you can read our post on how to make an article more readable.